 File Existence Monitor

-The File Existence Monitor is a SAM component monitor that is also available as a SAM template that can test if a file exists at a specific location on a target server.
-It uses ports TCP/445 and UDP/445.
+The File Existence Monitor is a SAM component monitor included in several SAM application monitor template that you can assign to a target servers to test if a file exists at a specific location on that server.

 Windows credentials with read access to the network share.